Cleanup begins after asphalt binder spill into Montana’s Yellowstone River after train derailment

 “This killdeer walked across the asphalt, which had heated up in the sun, and it got stuck and died with its head buried in the asphalt,” Bonogofsky wrote in the caption of an image she posted on social media.
 “You could tell where it had tried to pull itself out.”

 A bridge over the river collapsed as a train crossed it early on June 24 near the town of Columbus and 10 cars fell into the water, spilling liquid asphalt and molten sulfur, officials said.
-Both materials were expected to cool and harden when exposed to the cold water and officials said there was no threat to the public or downstream water supplies, officials said.
+Both materials were expected to cool and harden when exposed to the cold water, and officials said there was no threat to the public or downstream water supplies, officials said.

 However, the asphalt binder behaved differently.

 “This stuff is not sinking in this water,” Peronard said Sunday.
-“It adheres really well to rock and we can roll it up like taffy on the sand.”
+“It adheres really well to rock, and we can roll it up like taffy on the sand.”

 Bonogofsky, in another of her photos, captured a sheen on the water.
 She said the spilled material heated up with warmer temperatures and “you can smell it.”